 A Game of Thrones

 When fighting breaks out in the riverlands, Ser Daven offers Lord Tywin Lannister to lead the foraging for the Lannister host, but he is refused.
-Tywin explains that some tasks are fit for lions while others better be left to goats and dogs, the latter a reference to Vargo Hoat and Ser Gregor Clegane, who then organize the foraging.
+Tywin explains that some tasks are fit for lions while others are better left to goats and dogs, the latter a reference to Vargo Hoat and Ser Gregor Clegane, who then organize the foraging.

 A Clash of Kings

 A Storm of Swords

 Robb Stark, the King in the North, executes Lord Karstark for treason at Riverrun, as Rickard had killed Willem Lannister and Tion Frey to avenge his own sons' deaths at the hands of Ser Jaime Lannister in the Whispering Wood.
 Daven is thus robbed of his chance to take revenge on Rickard, the man who killed his father.
 Daven keeps letting his hair grow, although his vow has become obsolete.

 A Feast for Crows

 Daven now has long shaggy hair, a bushy mustache, sidewhiskers as thick as a hedgerow, and a bristling beard.
 After Ser Kevan Lannister's refusal to serve as Hand of the King, Queen Cersei Lannister names Daven Warden of the West and commands him to lay siege to Riverrun, where Ser Brynden Tully still holds a sizable garrison.

 The siege of Riverrun does not go easy.
 Brynden has taken all the food he could find to Riverrun, so the Lannister army cannot live off the land.
 Furthermore, there are quarrels among the besiegers.
 The Freys do not help their allies and only gather food for themselves.
 Daven does not like the Freys, but he intends to wed one, as he knows what happened to Robb Stark in the Red Wedding.
 In addition, a part of the forces consists of riverlords who have surrendered.
 Although taken back in the king's peace, they are still less than enthusiastic about fighting their former allies.
 Daven wants to storm the castle, but is not able to persuade his commanders, especially Ser Emmon Frey.